slavovojacek/rn_dump/src/__examples/InstanceMethods+ExternalDependency/README.md

 (`SomethingExternal.awesomeMethod`) while also replacing the real implementation of the method with a mock function (`jest.fn()`).

-Again, no prior render is necessary.
+Again, no prior render, use of enzyme, or other renderer is necessary.